bitovi/academy/src/react-vite/10-nested-routes/nested-routes.md

 ## Objective 2: Create the order page

-We learned to create nested routes, let's practice by adding another page to our application.
+We learned to create nested routes, let’s practice by adding another page to our application.
 Add the order page to the route config and add a link to it.

 <img alt="Screenshot of the Place My Order app with a nested route, displaying the “/restaurants/brunch-place/order” URL in the browser’s address bar." src="../static/img/react-vite/10-nested-routes/objective-2.png" style="max-width: 640px;"/>